top of page

 Don and Flying

 Don’s true passion was flying.
-He eventually got a pilot’s license and loved planes.
-He was a safe pilot and took me up there many times.
-We would travel to other states, too.
+He loved planes and eventually got a pilot’s license.
+He was a safe pilot and we often traveled together as a family in the small plane.

 Don in his element - smiling while flying

-We flew to Texas and to Florida.
+We flew to other states, including Ohio, Texas and Florida.
 However, if the weather wasn’t good, he would just land it wherever we were.
 On one of the trips, we were stranded somewhere in Tennessee.
 It was fun for him because he could visit with all the other pilots.
-For him, it was like it was Seventh Heaven!
-It was awful for me.
+For him, it was like it was seventh heaven!
 I just wanted to get home!
 He was very safe about flying in poor conditions, though.
 He would go up, take a pass and then return to say, “Nope.
 It’s not good, we’re not leaving.”

-Mark remembers, “Dad made little benches in the back and let me and Suzanne sit on the benches in the plane.”
+Mark remembers, “Dad made little benches to fit in the back of the plane and let me and Suzanne sit on the benches in the plane.”

 A New Career